lexoyo/stastic-designer/README.md

 Publish the website to a folder containing a Jekyll or 11ty website, on github or on you local computer

+### Developer

+Look for custom components and Prodotype in Silex docs.

+You can add custom components to a site, in a `components` folder beside the site HTML editable file.

+You can add custom components to a Stastic instance, simply add them to the `components` folder in this repo.

 ## Local Development

 If you want to work on your local hard drive, enable the `fs` service and start Silex like this: